o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/texture-atlases.md

 + Enhanced compression\.
 Although source textures whose dimensions aren't multiples of four aren't compressed, texture atlases are always compressed\.
 + Forced preloading of texture groups\.
 When the canvas loads, it also loads its texture atlases\.

-To see examples of texture atlases, open the **UITextureAtlasSample** level in the Lumberyard SamplesProject\.
+To see examples of texture atlases, open the **UITextureAtlasSample** level in the O3DE SamplesProject\.

 **Topics**
 + [Characteristics](#ui-editor-texture-atlases-characteristics)